Appsilon/styleguide/R-style-guide/R.md

 If everyone uses the same general ordering, we'll be able to read and understand each other's scripts faster and more easily.

-1. Copyright statement comment
-2. Author comment
-3. File description comment, including purpose of program, inputs, and outputs
+3. Brief description of the file - what is its purpose, what should be put inside
 4. ```source()``` and ```library()``` statements
 5. Function definitions
 6. Executed statements, if applicable (e.g.,